Nichita Smochină: In the Governorate

 Also then, Gherman Pântea became the Mayor of Odessa, which ensured his "permanent collaboration" with Smochină.
-Smochină also took an active part in appointing the other members of Transnistria's administration, including Alexandru Smochină, who was taken off active duty and made Second Prefect of Transnistria's County Berezovca.
+Smochină also took an active part in appointing the other members of Transnistria's administration, including Alexandru Smochină, who was taken off active duty and made Second Prefect of Transnistria's Berezovca County.
 As Solonari writes, the appointment showed that "Smochină himself was not immune to the allure of rent"; "he was reported to have received 'gifts' from [Transnistria's] Department of Culture [...], consisting of art objects looted from Odessa museums."
 Smochină Sr accepted less formal appointments, which included his selection as President of the National Moldavian Council, on December 15, 1941.
 He oversaw efforts to make Transnistrians re-learn Romanian, and also participated in negotiations for the release of Romanian prisoners of war.
 His conflicts with other activists pushed him to present his resignation from the Cultural Association of Transnistrians, but Romania's Vice Premier, Mihai Antonescu, refused to accept it.
 He "still considered him as the only authorized representative of the Transnistrian Romanian refugees."
+In January 1942, the Vice Premier formed a "Peace Bureau"—namely, a body of experts tasked with presenting the Romanian case at the envisaged peace congress.
+Smochină sat on two subsections: one from press and propaganda, and the other for ethnic, biological and statistical data.

 Smochină soon found himself ill at ease with the Governorate's military and civilian administration, noting instances where Alexianu and Vasiliu derided their Bessarabian subordinates.
 Alexianu in particular felt irritated when the National Moldavian Council pressed him for appointments in the new administration: "upset by what he understandably considered its members' impudence, [he] put the Council on hold."
 The governor reportedly tried to gain control of the National Moldavian Council by advancing Ștefan Bulat for the chairmanship, on grounds that "Smochină spent most of his time in Bucharest."
 This attempt was blocked by Romania's Mihai Antonescu, who made sure that Smochină was present for the election, and that he emerged as winner.
 Alexianu was forced to retaliate by making Bulat head of the Scientific Institute of Transnistria, which was specifically created to overshadow Smochină's Council.
 Alexandru was welcomed by the new body, serving as its branch director in Tiraspol.
 He also founded the Moldavian Circle, which disseminated propaganda and popularized Romanian historiography.